-With its lively markets, magical lights and festive displays, Paris at Christmas is at its most beautiful.
+With its lively markets, magical lights and festive displays, Paris is at its most beautiful at Christmas.
 Whether you’re coming with friends or family or you live here already, read on to find out how you can celebrate Christmas 2016 in traditional Parisian style.

 Decorate your apartment

 The French don’t take half measures when it comes to decorating their homes at Christmas, so there’s no reason why you shouldn’t do the same!
 Festive wreaths with pine cones and fruit are typically placed on the table with four candles.
 Mistletoe, which is usually hung above the door to bring you good fortune, is another essential decorative item.